TalaoDAO/oidc4vc-server/docs/source/api.rst

 *   https://talao.co/api/v1/issue_agreement : to issue agreement certificates to a company after your own company has been appointed as a referent
 *   https://talao.co/api/v1/issue_reference : to issue reference certificates to a person after your company has been appointed as a referent

-to manage your own Identity :
+*   https://talao.co/api/v1/get_status : to get your own referent/partner status with an identity

-*   https://talao.co/api/v1/client_identity_management : to add/remove a referent to your company's referent list or to request/reject a partnership

 Using the Client Credentials Flow is straightforward - simply issue an HTTP GET against the token endpoint with both your client_id and client_secret set appropriately to get the Access Token :